 CHICKEN Decide when and how to divide up the chicken.
-When the breasts are large and thick, I like to cook them whole, then slice like a roast against the grain for serving (that's what's pictured).
+When the breasts are large and thick, I like to cook them whole, then slice the breasts (like small roasts) against the grain for serving (that's what's pictured).
 But before cooking, you can also cut the chicken into eight serving pieces (cutting lengthwise for thinner breasts works well) or even into a bunch of slices about a half inch thick.
-Whatever you choose, stir the chicken into the Yogurt Marinade, coating well.
+Whatever you choose, stir the chicken into the Yogurt Marinade, coating the pieces well.
 Let marinate at room temperature for 20 minutes.

 YOGURT-HERB SAUCE While the chicken marinates, stir together the sauce ingredients and refrigerate until ready to serve.

 GRILL OPTION Cook chicken pieces on a hot grill until done, turning just once.

 STOVETOP OPTION "Fry" (no additional fat is necessary) chicken in a non-stick skillet, turning once, until done, about 10 - 12 minutes.

 OVEN OPTION Heat oven to 350F/180C.
 Arrange the chicken on a baking sheet lined with foil for easy clean-up.
 Bake until done, without turning, about 30 minutes.

 WHEN IS THE CHICKEN DONE?
 The chicken is done when the internal temperature reaches the safe internal cooking temperature, that's 160F/70.
 I always use a digital thermometer to avoid under-cooking or over-cooking but another way to tell is to slip a knife tip into the center of the chicken, the juices should run clear and when you pry the opening apart a bit, you should see no pink color.

 SERVE Serve hot with the Yogurt-Herb Sauce on the side.